Satellite downlink scheduling problem: A case study: Schedule Generator Algorithm

 Our updating scheme of the interval sets $A$, $H$ and $F$ ensures that no antenna conflict arises and all the downlinks happen within the planning horizon.
 By subtracting $[S_j - \Delta, S_j + p_j + \Delta]$ from $F$ for every half-power downlink request $j$, we guarantee that no full-power downlink can happen within $\Delta$ units of the downlink $j$.
 Similarly, no half-power downlink can happen within $\Delta$ units of a full-power downlink $j$.
 Also, the updating of the indicator sets $Q_g$ and $Q^1_g$ guarantees that no channel conflicts occurs and the downlinks obey visibility mask constraints.
 The pre-processing of data assures that there is a gap of at least $\delta$ units between two consecutive downlinks.
-Finally, dual requests constraint is satisfied due to Step~\ref{step:dual} of the algorithm.
-Thus, the schedule generated is feasible.
+Finally, dual requests constraint is satisfied as every time a conflict is detected (one of the requests is schedules while the other one cannot be scheduled), the procedure restarts.

 Let us now analyse the complexity of the algorithm.
 The primary operations in each iteration are: (1) to find the smallest $k$ and $l$ to satisfy certain condition, and (2) to update the indicator sets $A$, $H$, $F$, $Q_g$ and $Q^1_g$.
 Note that the size of the indicator set $Q_g$ (and $Q^1_g$) for some $g \in G$ may increase but it is bounded by $O(n_g)$, where $n_g$ is the number of requests to be scheduled to the station $g$.
 Similarly, the sizes of the indicator sets $A$, $H$ and $F$ are limited by $O(n)$.
 Thus, operation (1) for these sets can be performed in $O(n)$ time by simultaneous scanning of the sets.
 Operation (2) can also be performed in $O(n)$ time.
 Indeed, we only need to update a fixed number of indicator sets, and updating each of them takes $O(n)$ time (for a downlink to a half-power setting ground station, manipulation with $X$ also requires only $O(n)$ time\footnote{Note that each of the $H \gets H \circleddash [\ell_k, u_k]$ for $[\ell_k, u_k] \in X$ operations needs only $O(1)$ time since all of these operations affect only one interval in $H$.}).
 The number of iterations is at most $O(n^2)$ and, thus, the complexity of the algorithm is $O(n^3)$.